minireference/noBSstats/blogposts/README.md

+## Blog posts

-## Blog posts about the No Bullshit Guide to Statistics
+List of blog posts about the No Bullshit Guide to Statistics.

 1. Outline of the stats curriculum research https://minireference.com/blog/fixing-the-introductory-statistics-curriculum/